War of the Rats

-War of the Rats is a World War II fiction novel written by David L. Robbins in 1999.
+War of the Rats is a World War II novel written by David L. Robbins in 1999.

 The book has sold worldwide in over 20 languages.

 Synopsis

 The plot focuses on a 1942 battle between the Nazi Germans and the Soviets set in Stalingrad, Soviet Union.
 The battle is declared by Viktor Tabori to be "Rattenkrieg"; translated, War of the Rats.

 The story focuses in on the lives of two expert snipers, a Russian and a German, each with the goal of killing the other.
 The two snipers, Army Chief Master Sergeant Vasily Zaytsev of the Red Army and SS Colonel Heinz Thorvald of the German army, are equally matched.
 However, the story is complicated when a female sniper, Tania Chernova, becomes one of Vasily's most talented assistants and his battlefield lover.

 Part 1: The Corporal, The Hare, The Partisan, and The Headmaster

 The novel starts out from the point of view of Nikki Mond.
 He is talking with a soldier when suddenly the soldier is shot down by a sniper.
 Vasily Zaitsev and Viktor Medvedev are shown shooting down the soldier and then move their gear a minute later.
 Medvedev signs Zaitsev's sniper journal as a witness.
 The story switches to Thorvald who is teaching at the SS's elite sniper school.
 At this point all of the characters are just being introduced.
 Zaitsev reveals that he has many unique techniques he learned from hunting in the taiga.
 Colonel Nikolai Batyuk calls Zaitsev to talk and afterwards has a job offer for Zaitsev.
 He wants him to start a sniper school.
 Later the story switches to Tania Chernova on a barge in the 284th division.
 Her ship gets blown out of the water and she is forced to swim to shore with Fedya, a young recruit, and Yuri, an older soldier.
 They are forced to crawl through sewers for a long time underneath the fighting in Stalingrad.
 Yuri collapses from exhaustion and they are forced to leave him behind to die.
 Just as Tania and Fedya collapse from lack of oxygen they find a manhole and are able to crawl out of the sewers.
 They make it to the main Russian force and Tania decides to join the school run by Zaitsev.
 The snipers take a three-day course focused on tactics, shooting skills, and techniques.
 On the final day they go on their own mission.
 One night Zaitsev comes and asks a couple members to come with him and blow up an officer's barracks with him.
 They are almost caught but successfully blow it to pieces.